Calibrated Mechanism Design: Applications

 \section{Applications}

 In this section, we study optimal calibrated mechanism design in canonical mechanism design settings with quasilinear utilities.
 We first consider the case of a single agent, with single-dimensional types and allocations, and supermodular payoffs.
-In \autoref{sec:transparent}, we show that if the order of types is state-independent, then optimal two-stage mechanisms fully reveal the state, whereas this conclusion can be reversed when the order of types is state-dependent.
+In \autoref{sec:transparent}, we show that if the order of types is state independent, then optimal two-stage mechanisms fully reveal the state, whereas this conclusion can be reversed when the order of types is state-dependent.
 In \autoref{sec:myerson}, we compare optimal calibrated mechanism design against the Myersonian benchmark.
-Lastly, we analyze multi-agent applications in \autoref{sec:optimal-auction}.
+Lastly, we analyze a multi-agent application in \autoref{sec:optimal-auction}.